alisson-gomesc/jkniv-camel/jkniv-camel/jkniv-camel-sap-jco3/src/site/content/markdown/index.md

  Release that supports JCoStructure as PARAMETERS INPUT.

 ##### version 2.18.0.RC1 released
- Release that supports several web applications using `jkniv-jco` in the same web container.
+ Release that supports several web applications using `jkniv-sap-provider` in the same web container.

 ##### version 2.17.4 released
- There are a bug in version 2.17.3, it doesn't preserver the header message, this was fixed in version 2.17.4.
+ There is a bug in version 2.17.3, it doesn't preserver the header message, this was fix in version 2.17.4.

 Prerequisites
 --------------------